 Mr. Van Kirk then served in the Office of Counsel to the President and in 1996 he returned to the Department of Justice and was named Acting Deputy Assistant Attorney General for the Office of Policy Development.
 He joined Williams & Connolly in 1997.
 Mr. Van Kirk has served on the firm’s Hiring, Partnership and Associate Evaluation Committees, among others.

-- Lead counsel on behalf of a private equity firm and individual board members in multi-jurisdictional litigation initiated by the liquidating trustee of a bankrupt entity seeking in excess of $1 billion
+- Lead counsel on behalf of a a leading private equity firm and individual board members in multi-jurisdictional litigation initiated by the liquidating trustee of a bankrupt entity seeking in excess of $2 billion.
+A six-month trial in Guernsey resulted in a judgment exonerating the clients on all 187 individual allegations of breach of duty.
+The judgment was affirmed on appeal.
+The case is now pending in the Privy Council in London.

 - Lead counsel in a series of securities class actions against a leading private equity firm and individual board members of former fund company.
-Motion to dismiss granted, affirmed on appeal
+Argued both the motions to dismiss, which were granted, and the successful appeal of the consolidated actions in the United States Court of Appeals for the D.C.
+Circuit.

-- Lead counsel in series of securities cases against private equity firm in Massachusetts, Delaware, and Kuwait involving alleged misrepresentations related to the failure of a fund that invested in mortgage-backed securities.
-Cases dismissed, affirmed on appeal
+- Lead counsel in series of securities cases against a leading private equity firm in Massachusetts, Delaware, and Kuwait involving alleged misrepresentations related to the failure of a fund that invested in mortgage-backed securities.
+Argued motions to dismiss, which were granted, and successful appeals in the U.S. Court of Appeals for the First Circuit and the Supreme Court of Delaware.

 - Lead counsel on behalf of former CEO of BearingPoint Inc. in securities class actions seeking over $350 million in damages, in an SEC investigation, and in related civil litigation.
-Motion to dismiss granted, affirmed on appeal.
-Settled thereafter
+Argued motion to dismiss, which was granted, and successful appeal in the United States Court of Appeals for the Fourth Circuit.

 "Top 100 Trial Lawyers in America," Benchmark Litigation, 2014-2018